Public service broadcasting's continued rude health

 Public service broadcasting's continued rude health gives an overview of the various ways in which public service broadcasting is structured and funded, and of the extent to which its output is distinctive, of high quality and capable of making a difference.
 This comparative perspective should help answer the question of whether public service broadcasting is in decline and assist policymakers in determining whether the objectives that they set for public service broadcasters are commonly shared, and provide some evidence of their feasibility.

-The report will be launched at a public event on the evening of 25 April 2012.
-Click here for more details and to register.
+The report was launched at a public event on the evening of 25 April 2012.
+Click here for more details.